UCI-GDIM31/w0-setup-check-in-Willowneox/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+   A basic level of python

-2. Game development (any engine)
+3. Game development (any engine)
+   N/A

-3. Unity
+5. Unity
+   N/A

 ### Programming & Game Development Concepts